bakame-php/html-table/README.md

     case thead;
     case tbody;
     case tfoot;
-    case none;
+    case tr;
 }
 ```

-If `Section::none` is used, `tr` tags will be used independently of their section.
+If `Section::tr` is used, `tr` tags will be used independently of their section.
 The second argument is the table header offset; it defaults to `0` (ie: the first row).

 ### tableHeader